 A.6.1.2.3.3 Test Requirements

-The cell reselection delay to a lower priority E-UTRAN cell with UE fulfilling low mobility criterion is defined as the time from the beginning of time period T2, to the moment when the UE camps on cell 2, and starts to send preambles on the PRACH for sending the RRCSetupRequest message to perform a registration procedure for mobility and periodic registration update on cell 2.
+The cell reselection delay to a lower priority E-UTRAN cell with UE fulfilling low mobility criterion is defined as the time from the beginning of time period T1, to the moment when the UE camps on cell 2, and starts to send preambles on the PRACH for sending the RRCConnectionRequest message to perform a Tracking Area Update procedure on cell 2.

 The cell re-selection delay to a lower priority cell shall be less than 17 s.